Declan Patton

-He previously played for the Warrington Wolves in the Super League, and on loan from Warrington at the Rochdale Hornets in League 1 and the Championship, and also the Widnes Vikings in the Betfred Championship.
+He previously played for the Warrington Wolves in the Super League, and on loan from Warrington at the Rochdale Hornets in League 1 and the Championship, and also the Widnes Vikings in the Championship.

 Background

 Patton was born in Warrington, Cheshire, England.

 Playing career

 Warrington

 Patton made his début in 2015 against Wakefield Trinity.

 He moved to Warrington in 2015 after being signed from Leigh.
 He mainly played reserve matches eventually making his way into the starting squad due to injuries.

 He has spent time on loan at Rochdale in League 1 and the Championship.

 He played in the 20-6 win v Hull FC to secure the 2016 League Leaders' Shield.
 Since then Patton began to make a big impression scoring important tries and helping Warrington win many games throughout the season.
 Patton played in the 2016 Super League Grand Final against Wigan.
 He scored Warrington's only try putting them 6–2 up.
 However Wigan came back and won 12–6 at Old Trafford.

 Patton played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.

 Patton played in the 2018 Super League Grand Final defeat by Wigan at Old Trafford.

 Patton played in the 2019 Challenge Cup Final victory over St Helens at Wembley Stadium.